jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 <figcaption style="font-size: .40em;font-style: italic;">Image: &copy; Computerworld Dec 1983</figcaption>

 {{% note %}}
-When I was about 8 I was privileged to get a computer from that same uncle, that had previously been thrown out by the Government,
+I eventually was privileged to get a computer from that same uncle, that had previously been thrown out by the Government,
 {{% /note %}}

 ---